socraticDevBlog/eng_blog/src/pages/posts/029-vocabulary_zoomer.md

 > "Is it because the witness expresses himself so badly?
 There is another explanation.
 It's not because, uneasy, he poorly expresses himself that you don't understand him; it is because you won't understand him that he expresses himself so poorly."
 > <cite>-- Elie Wiesel, foreword to "Night"(1960)</cite>

 - __poggers__: "poggers refers to a specific emoticon available on Twitch which depicts a surprised-looking Pepe the Frog.
 The word “poggers” is used to express excitement during a game when something exciting occurs."
-Once can use this word instead of __based__.
+You can use this word instead of __based__.

 - __yeet__: "Yeet is an exclamation of excitement, approval, surprise, or all-around energy, often as issued when doing a dance move or throwing something."